1 dead, 6 injured in homecoming shooting at Lincoln University in Pennsylvania

 "Because we are going to not stop until we are able to arrest and to find the person or people that shot all of these people at Lincoln University," he said.

-The Chester County Detectives are leading the investigation.
-The FBI is also assisting.
+The Chester County detectives are leading the investigation.
+The FBI is assisting.